hackrack/javascript/other/agreement_summary.md

 ## Bootcamp Application Agreement Summary
   - You agree to make a reasonable, good-faith effort to apply to programming bootcamps in the **2 months** following your completion of Bootcamp Prep.
   - Unless you've been admitted to a bootcamp, you must apply to all of the following bootcamps:
+    - App Academy
+    - Fullstack Academy
+    - Hack Reactor
-    - Coding Dojo
+    - Flatiron School
     - Galvanize
-    - General Assembly
-    - Full Stack Academy
-    - Launch Academy
-    - Flatiron School
-    - Hack Reactor
-    - App Academy
+    - Actualize
   - You must maintain and document all of your bootcamp applications and keep us updated in a timely manner with your application processes.

 ### Refund Eligibility